jbertman/ChatTheFlag/README.md

-A fork of lunemec's Python chatroom with RSA key authentication - designed for use in team-based CTFs using object-oriented paradigms
+Encrypted Python chatroom for use in team-based CTFs using object-oriented paradigms
 =====================================================

 About